-The text set out in bold type in the text boxes represents the recommendations to companies.
+The text in the text boxes represents the recommendations to companies.
 These are the recommendations with which companies must either comply or explain their deviation from.
 The commentary provided in each section is intended to provide greater detail and explanation of the requirements, and to explain the reason for their inclusion.
 The commentary also provides information on the relationship between the requirements of the Code of Practice and the relevant legislation.
 References to the appropriate legislative provisions can be found in the footnotes.